tahti-studio/solid-knobs/README.md

 ## Docs

 Below is a reference of all the different utilities provided by `solid-knobs`.
 However, to get a feel for how they're actually used, please [take a look at the examples](examples/index.tsx).
 The examples are hosted at: https://tahti-studio.github.io/solid-knobs/

 ### Ranges

-A `Range` specifies the range, scale and UI behaviours of a controlled value.
-Currently there are two types of `Range`:
+A `Range` specifies the range, scale, and UI behaviours of a controlled value.
+Currently, there are two types of `Range`:

 #### ContinousRange

-The most common type of range used for numerical values that are continous (e.g. frequency, volume etc).
+The most common type of range that is used for continuous numerical values (e.g. frequency, volume, etc).

 ```ts
 interface ContinuousRange {